moleculerjs/moleculer-examples/blog/README.md

 ```

 ### Running as mixed
-_coherent services in the same container and communicate via NATS_
+_coherent services are in the same container and communicate via NATS_
 ```bash
 cd docker/mixed
 docker-compose up